Prospective Student Information

 Welcome and thank you for your interest in the Yale Astronomy Graduate Program.
 We are excited for you to learn more about the Astronomy Ph.D. program at Yale and what Yale has to offer.

-Physics & Astronomy held a joint webinar for Prospective Students on Friday, November 12, 2021.
-Register here to view the recorded webinar
+Physics & Astronomy will hold a joint webinar for Prospective Students on Tuesday, November 7, 2023 at 11am ESTRegister Here

 View the Astronomy webinar slides below